rs189/LangNet/README.md

 - Python 3.10
 - ffmpeg

-Additionally you have to install dependencies for Python from the requirements.txt file, you can do so by running.
+Additionally, you have to install dependencies for Python from the requirements.txt file, you can do so by running.

 ```
 pip install -r requirements.txt